vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/waline.md

 Set `type: "waline"` in the plugin options, and set `serverURL` as the link obtained in the previous step.

-Then, place the `<Comment>` component at a suitable location in your site (usually at the bottom of the page), you will be able to see the comment box.
+Then, place the `<CommentService>` component at a suitable location in your site (usually at the bottom of the page), you will be able to see the comment box.

 ::: tip